rcos/rcos-handbook/docs/grading/presentations.md

 Include your project title in your presentation!

 ### Teammates (10%)
-List every team member you worked with for the semester.
+Ensure every team member taking RCOS for credit is involved in the presentation!

 ### Description (20%)
 Describe your project to an audience that has no prior familiarity with it.